julianostroschon/julianostroschon/README.md

-- 👋 Hi, I’m @julianostroschon
+- 👋 Hi, I’m @julianostroschon to reach me in SocialMedias, it's same name
 - 👀 I’m interested in know new methods to do any things using a new look at it
 - 🌱 I’m currently learning JavaScript
-- 📫 How to reach me @julianostroschon in SocialMedias

 <!---
 julianostroschon/julianostroschon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.